Here is a very frequent reader question, “Does short-term disability insurance cover pre-existing health conditions?”

 Buying Short-Term Disability with Pre-Existing Conditions

 People sometimes can purchase short-term disability insurance to cover a pre-existing health condition.
-It often depends on where you obtain the coverage and the type of medical problem in question, and when you might need to file a claim for benefits.
+It often depends on where you obtain the coverage, the type of medical problem in question, and when you might need to file a claim for benefits.

 Many people will be unable to purchase individual short-term disability when they have a pre-existing illness – although some can if they have minor issues.
 You must be healthy enough to qualify for new coverage.
 The agent will ask a series of medical questions.
 Expect the most intrusive questions for the highest level of coverage.